aalavandhaann/ch_bl_geodesics/README.md

 IMPORTANT UPDATE
 ----------------

 Once you download or clone the repository its named as ch_bl_geodesics.
-Rename it to chenhan_pp before adding it as an addon to blender.
-This causes issues in enabling the plugin.
+Copy the folder named **chenhan_pp** to the blender addons folder for the plugin to work.
+Otherwise there would be issues in enabling the plugin.
 After doing this you should be able to resolve this error